AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 =================

 To provide portability and improve memory allocation performance, AMReX provides a number of memory pools.
-When compiled without CUDA, all :cpp:`Arena`\ s use standard :cpp:`new` and :cpp:`delete` operators.
-With CUDA, the :cpp:`Arena`\ s each allocate with a specific type of GPU memory:
+When compiled for CPU, all :cpp:`Arena`\ s use standard :cpp:`new` and :cpp:`delete` operators.
+When building for GPUs, the :cpp:`Arena`\ s each allocate with a specific type of GPU memory:

 .. raw:: latex